pazniak/vim-faq/README.md

 ## Refactoring
  + Rename in all buffers with :bufdo and :s with flags ge
  + Rename in a single block with Shift-v and :'<,'>s with flags gc
+ + Move pieces of code with --VISUAL-- and :m
+ + Extract a function with --VISUAL-- c and p

 ## Formatting
  + Comment // with Ctrl-v and Shift+i
  + Uncomment // with Ctrl-v x or X
+ + Change indentation with --VISUAL--  > and .
+ + Change indentation of single line with >> << and .

 ## Vim and git